 Windows

-Viewliner train cars have two rows of windows.
-The large lower windows provide stunning landscape views during your journey, while the upper-level windows allow more natural light and offer scenic views from the upper bunk.
+Viewliner train cars have two rows of windows.ย The large lower windows offer stunning landscape views during your journey, while the upper-level windows allow for more natural light and provide scenic views from the upper bunk.

 The windows overlooking the hallway foster a sense of openness in your room.